 I was fraught with distraction, searching for answers as I wandered along Sheep Meadow one afternoon.
 There was an elderly couple in front of me – crisp shirts, matching pants – and as the path began to narrow, a trio of skaters hustled past.
 They spread their girth across the median, inadvertently forcing the couple into a fence.

 “Relax, Alvin,” his counterpart insisted.
-“We’ve got plenty of time, and there are roses
+“We’ve got plenty of time, and there are roses left in bloom.”

 I stopped along a bench to write it down.
 I think it might’ve been the sweetest thing

 The most pivotal moment for me occurred this morning, when I woke up safe, at home, with a bit of money in the bank, some of which I had gone to significant measures to procure.

 Toward the middle of November, my entire world had turned to shit.
 I was destitute.
 Expected checks were not arriving, unexpected debts had not been paid.
 Within a day or two, I had entered a familiar cycle – the lack of focus, the tightening of muscles, a constant, sometimes uncontrollable, urge to sleep.
 Every breath began to feel as if my lungs were filling up with water.